 Decide a time for each group to begin cleaning the litter in their spots.
 Set up a schedule to check on your spot and keep it clean daily, weekly, or monthly depending on the needs of your spot.

 - Determine the start and end dates of your campaign.
-If it is ongoing, plan to check in from time to time to monitor your progress.
+If you have already started, plan to check in from time to time to keep track of your progress.

 - Use our Adopt-A-Spot Team Organizer to help keep your team organized.

 Take pictures of your team working in “your” spot.
 Everyone loves to see themselves and their friends in action.
 It’s a great way to build a sense of belonging and community.
 Create a unique hashtag or social media page for your photos.